angelamzhou/angelamzhou.github.io/_pages/about.md

 I am an Assistant Professor at USC Marshall Data Sciences and Operations, in the Operations group.

-Previously I was a research fellow at the Simons program on causality, a FODSI postdoc at UC Berkeley, hosted by Bin Yu, and Michael I. Jordan.
+Previously I was a research fellow at the Simons program on causality and a FODSI postdoc at UC Berkeley.
 I obtained my PhD from Cornell University in [Operations Research and Information Engineering](http://www.orie.cornell.edu) working with [Nathan Kallus](nathankallus.com) at Cornell Tech.
 My work was previously supported on a NDSEG fellowship.

 My research interests are broadly in data-driven decision making under uncertainty, including operations, statistical machine learning, and causal inference, and the interplay of statistics and optimization.

 Email: zhoua at usc.edu.

 [[Scholar]](https://scholar.google.com/citations?user=uSO4RPUAAAAJ&hl=en), [[CV]](https://github.com/angelamzhou/cv/blob/master/cv.pdf),

+Interested in working with me? [[Advising/mentorship plan and FAQ]](https://docs.google.com/document/d/1DWnH3pAy6X3I3p39qakmybpoThDOrcm73iaPShRwHkQ/edit?usp=sharing)

 Research interests by topic:
 - [Computerized influence functions](https://arxiv.org/abs/2208.13701) for [optimization](https://arxiv.org/pdf/2202.12958)-based estimators in causal inference